tlee817/amex-credit-score-classification/README.md

 ## 🏗️ **Project Overview**

-This project aims to develop a supervised machine learning model that classifies customers into credit score brackets using their historical data.
+This project, in partnership with American Express, aims to develop a supervised machine learning model that classifies customers into credit score brackets using their historical data.
 The main goal is to automate the credit score classification process, reducing manual work and ensuring consistent, data-driven assessments.

 ![GUI Demo](assets/demo_video.gif)